kudrom/lupulo/docs/templates.rst

 .. note::

-    The data_pipe object is a usual JS EventSource object used to communicate with the backend.
+    The data_pipe object is a normal JS EventSource object used to communicate with the backend.

 So, in this example you have built the controller and bound it to the lupulo_controller name, you also have called its setup method (you always have to do this), and finally you have overwritten both the *new_widgets* and the *new_devices* sse events to you own callback and to the default implementation respectively.

-Finally, one piece of advice, to overwrite the controller is an advance technique so if you don't understand how everything is working you should read the source code of the controller default implementation in *lupulo/static/js/controller.js* and a redefinition of it in *lupulo/static/js/debug.js* for the debug page in *lupulo/templates/debug.html*, hopefully you will understand everything once you have finished that lecture.
-The paths are relative to the main project directory, the one you get when you clone the project from github.

 Error templates
 ---------------